Pages

 Based upon this section, a debtor can exempt one TV, without regard to price, then can exempt 2nd, 3rd, and other TVs provided each of them is worth less than $200.00.
 The same applies to lawnmowers and firearms.
 The first one of each of these items can be exempt without regard to value other than the total $10,000.00 cap for all household goods, while other items in these categories can also be exempt provided the value is less than $200.00.

-In the Northern district, Judge Houston has ruled that a stereo can be exempt as a radio, provided it has a radio component.
-Thus, the $200.00 value limitation will not apply to the first stereo with a radio component.
-Judge Gaines ruled in the Southern District that a computer is not exempt if the computer is worth more than $200.00 since the statute does not specifically provide that computers are exempt and a computer does not fit within the normal definition of an appliance.
+In the Northern district, the Court has ruled that a stereo can be exempt as a radio, provided it has a radio component.
+Thus, the $200.00 value limitation will not apply to the first stereo with a radio component and that items such as a computer is a household good and thus the same limitation does not apply.

-This writer is not aware of any decision made by any of the judges that has determined when an system is purchased (such as a stereo system or computer system), must the entire system be worth less than $200.00 or does the $200.00 limit apply to each item in the system.
+This writer is not aware of any decision made by any of the judges in the state of Mississippi that has determined when an system is purchased (such as a stereo system or computer system) that the entire system be worth less than $200.00.
 I have always taken the position that the limit applies to each item within the system, since the statute states “any items of tangible personal property worth less than Two Hundred Dollars ($200.00) each.” § 85-3-1(a)(vi).

 2. Of the exempt property, on what items can the lien be avoided?